You had a concussion. This is a mild brain injury. It can affect how your brain works for a while.

-What medications can I use for any pain or headache?
-Can I use aspirin, ibuprofen (Motrin or Advil), naproxen (Aleve, Naprosyn), or other similar medications?
+What medicines can I use for pain or headache?
+Can I use aspirin, ibuprofen (Motrin or Advil), naproxen (Aleve, Naprosyn), or other similar medicines?

-Is it okay to eat?
+Is it ok to eat?
 Will I feel sick to my stomach?

 Do I need a follow-up appointment?

 What to ask your doctor about concussion - adult; Brain injury - mild - what to ask your doctor - adult

 Giza CC, Kutcher JS, Ashwal S, et al. Summary of evidence-based guideline update: evaluation and management of concussion in sports: Report of the Guideline Development Subcommittee of the American Academy of Neurology.Neurologywww.ncbi.nlm.nih.gov/pubmed/23508730

 Pardini J, Bailes, JE, Maroon JC.
 Mild traumatic brain injury in adults and concussion in sports.
 In: Winn HR, ed.Youman's Neurological Surgery